-Climate risk type mapped to traditional financial services industry risk classification
+Climate risk type mapped to traditional financial services industry risk classification <Not Applicable>

 The principal raw materials used in our business are packaging materials and agricultural commodities including green coffee, paper products, juices, teas, fruit, sweeteners, as well as water, and other ingredients.
 These ingredients and packaging costs can fluctuate substantially and comprise almost 60% of our cost of sales.
 According to the IPCC and the U.S. National Climate Assessment, climate change is already affecting the agricultural sector, and disruptions to crop growing conditions are expected to increase with extreme weather events, increasing temperatures, and changing water availability.
 This may cause changes in geographical ranges of crops, as well as weeds, diseases and pests that affect those crops.
 Agricultural commodity prices could increase as a result of these or other climate impacts.
-While changing prices or climate-related disruptions to supply for any of KDP's inputs could materially and adversely affect our business, we provide examples here related to green coffee.
-The rationale for this focus is that coffee is a significant agricultural raw material for our Coffee Systems segment (which contributed 38% of 2019 net sales and 51% of 2019 income from operations for KDP) and climate change is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
+While changing prices or climate-related disruptions to supply for any of KDP's inputs could materially and adversely affect our business, we provide a green coffee example here.
+The rationale for this focus is that coffee is a significant agricultural raw material for our Coffee Systems segment (which contributed 38% of 2020 net sales and 51% of 2020 income from operations) and climate change is having obvious impacts on the success of coffee cultivation and thus on the livelihoods of coffee farmers.
 KDP recognizes the threat of climate change as a long term risk to its coffee supply chain and to the farming communities the company depends upon.
-Specifically, the risk comes from decreased or shifting agricultural productivity in coffee-growing regions as a result of increasing temperatures, changes in precipitation patterns, and extreme variability in weather patterns.
-Coffee crops are highly sensitive to changes in weather, which can decrease both quantity and quality of harvests.
-These changes could potentially pose a substantive risk to KDP in the form of increased prices and availability of the type, quality and quantity of coffee beans we require.
-As these climate-related changes const
+Specifically, the risk comes from decreased or shifting agricultural productivity in coffee-growing regions as a result of increasing temperatures, changes in precipitation patterns, and extreme variability of weather patterns.
+Coffee crops are highly sensitive to changes in weather, which can decrease both quantity of coffee beans we require.
+As these climate-related changes constrain coffee, diseases could be harder to manage.
+For example, a 2012 outbreak of Coffee Leaf Rust infected more than half of Central America's coffee farms and caused losses reaching \$1 bil